micropython/micropython/docs/wipy/general.rst

 back in time to old firmware versions.
 The WiPy can hold up to 3 different firmware versions, which are: the factory firmware plus 2 user updates.

-After reset, if ``GP28`` is held high, the heart beat LED will start flashing slowly, if after 3 seconds the pin is still being held high, the LED will start blinking a bit faster and the WiPy will select the previous user update to boot.
+After reset, if ``GP28`` is held high, the heartbeat LED will start flashing slowly, if after 3 seconds the pin is still being held high, the LED will start blinking a bit faster and the WiPy will select the previous user update to boot.
 If the previous user update is the desired firmware image, ``GP28`` must be